szstonelee/gointernal/slice.md

-  void* _ptr;     // which points to an backed array int _capacity;  // the real size of the array int _start;     // the start index in the array, which is zero index of the slice int _len;       // the length for the slice, NOTE: not the size of array };
+  void* _ptr;     // which points to an backed array int _capacity;  // the real size of the array int _start;     // the start index in the array, which is zero index of the slice int _len;       // the size for the slice, NOTE: not the size of array };
 ```